 In the above code snippet:

-{% navList navs %}Retrieves all first-level menu items under the specified navigation category and assigns them.navsa variable.- the outermost
+• {% navList navs %}Will retrieve all first-level menu items under the specified navigation category and assign them tonavsVariable.

 Expanded Application: Display content in the navigation dropdown menu.

-The strength of AnQiCMS lies in the fact that you can not only display simple secondary menus, but also further integrate and display other dynamic content in the dropdown area of the navigation, such as the latest products under a certain category or a subcategory list.
-This is usually achieved by combiningnavListtags,archiveList(Document list) tag andcategoryListtag to implement.
+The strength of AnQiCMS lies in the fact that you can not only display simple second-level menus, but also further integrate and display other dynamic content in the dropdown area of navigation, such as the latest products under a certain category or subcategory lists.
+This is usually done by combiningnavListtags,archiveList(Document list) label andcategoryListlabel to implement the (category list)

-Assuming you want to display some of the latest products under the "Electronics" category directly when you expand a secondary menu (such as "Electronics
+Suppose you want to display some of the latest products under the "Electronics" category directly when the secondary menu (such as "Electronics") under the primary menu (such as "Product Center") drops down:

 <ul>